11 Best STEM Internships for High School Students

 Acceptance rate - <5%, with only 10-15 students forming the final cohort.

+SRMP offers the best of Harvard and MIT mentorship and research opportunities.
+This program is for high schoolers who want to conduct research in astrophysics and climate science under the guidance of Harvard and MIT scholars.
 The program offers all the resources you may need to carry out sound research, such as a laptop.
-You are split into 5-6 research groups, and expected to attend weekly discussion sessions, meetings, and guest lectures.
+You will be split into 5-6 research groups and expected to attend weekly discussion sessions, meetings, and guest lectures.
 At the end of your program, you will present a cumulation of your research efforts at the annual Harvard symposium.

-Cost: Free; Stipend paid by City of Cambridge
+Cost: Free; stipend paid by City of Cambridge

 Location: Harvard or MIT

-Application deadline: May 2023 (tentative)
+Application deadline: May

-Program dates: September - May 2023 (tentative)
+Program dates: September - May

-Eligibility: Local high-school sophomores, juniors, and seniors (both international and US citizens).
+Eligibility: Local high school sophomores, juniors, and seniors (both international and US citizens).

 Acceptance Rate - 4-8%, with a cohort of about 20 students each year.

-The Fred Hutch Summer High School Internship is an 8-week-long, full-time internship for rising high school senior students.
-The program is specifically designed for students from underrepresented communities, who are interested in the field of biomedical science.
-Along with receiving hands-on training on laboratory safety techniques and skills in the Fred Hutch Training Labs, you will also participate in research education seminars, attend professional development workshops, and receive mentorship from Fred Hutch research groups.
+The Fred Hutch Summer High School Internship is an 8-week-long, full-time internship for rising high school seniors.
+The program is designed for students from underrepresented communities who are interested in biomedical science.
+Along with receiving training in laboratory safety techniques and skills in the Fred Hutch Training Labs, you will participate in research education seminars, attend professional development workshops, and receive mentorship from Fred Hutch research groups.
+Fred Hutch also offers other opportunities for high school students, more details of which you can find here.
+Note: You are required to arrange for your own transportation and accommodation for the duration of the program.

 Cost: None, stipend provided